deepakjoshi-247/Document_detector_Yolov8/README.md

-# Real-Time ID Card Detection System
+# Real-Time Document Detection Model
 This project uses YOLOv8 to detect and classify Pan Cards and Aadhaar Cards (Front/Back) via a live webcam feed.

 ## Features